AllenNeuralDynamics/lick-detector-electro/README.md

 # Lick Detector Electro

-This is an internal migration of the Dual Lick Port from Janelia Research Campus.
+This is a migration of the Dual Lick Port project from Janelia Research Campus.

 ## Connection Overview